 Loft beds are almost invariably mentioned in articles aimed at college students as a great way get more space out of tiny dorm rooms.
-Shouldn’t we leave lofted beds behind after graduation?
+Should we leave lofted beds behind after graduation?
 Not necessarily.
-Loft beds for adults be a great space saving solution for those with small bedrooms, as well as an excellent way to “create” a bedroom if you are living in a studio-style apartment.
+Loft beds for adults are a great space-saving solution for those with small bedrooms, as well as an excellent way to “create” a bedroom if you are living in a studio-style apartment.

-Many loft beds come with bed options larger than twin-sized, so you don’t need to rule out loft beds just because you have a significant other.
-However, most larger beds will need to be thick and solid wood to support the weight of the mattress and the occupants.
+Some loft beds sold by furniture makers come with bed options larger than twin-sized, so you don’t need to rule out loft beds just because you have a significant other.
+However, most larger beds will need to be thick, solid wood or metal to support the weight of the mattress and the occupants.
 Make sure that the loft bed you are considering has a frame strong enough to support the combined weight of the occupants (some loft beds only support combined weights of 300 pounds, for example).
 You can purchase a foam mattress to reduce the weight of the mattress compared to a typical box-spring mattress.

 Interior design with loft beds

 If you own your home and can make structural changes, you can make your bed situation even more elegant.
 For example, if you have tall ceilings but are lacking in floor space, you can build your bed into the wall above the floor in a corner, and use the floor area for something else.
 Conversely, many tiny homes use an elevated bed, accessible by a ladder or stairs, to take up the whole “second” floor.

 When you are comparing loft bed options, consider the height of your ceiling and figure out how much head room you will have for sitting upright in bed.
 A minimum of three feet of head room clearance is generally recommended for you to feel comfortable.